petrkeil/Blog/2015_03_12_R_ms_template/intro.md

 The template uses *Methods in Ecology and Evolution* reference style, which is stored in the [`mee.csl`](https://raw.githubusercontent.com/petrkeil/Blog/master/2015_03_12_R_ms_template/mee.csl) file.

-The template does not have* line numbers *and *wide line spacing*.
-To add this you will need to edit the `.tex` file, i.e. you will need to learn a bit of LaTeX.
+The template does not have* line numbers* nor *wide line spacing*.
+To add these you will have to edit the `.tex` file, i.e. you will need to learn a little bit of LaTeX.

 ## How to use the template?